 An affordable solution: Drones might seem like an investment, but trust me, it pays off in the long run!
 It also enhances worksite productivity and is overall profitable.

-Safer than manual inspections: Drones can reach spaces on the site where humans cannot.
+Safer than manual inspections: Specialised drones for asset inspection can reach spaces on the site where humans cannot.

 Reduced risks: Drones are useful for damage detection, risk management and site maintenance.